Our Impossible to Ignore campaign: making sure your voice is heard05 November 2020

 The stories of people with arthritis have been a vital tool to push for change.
 It’s more important than ever for us to make sure that people with arthritis are Impossible to Ignore.

 We need to make sure that decision makers are aware of how people’s treatment continues to be affected by the pandemic, so we have launched a survey to paint a full picture of what waiting for surgery is like.
 This will be a vital part of our campaigning going forward over the next few months.

 Has your surgery been impacted by the pandemic?

-Hundreds of people have already taken the survey, and these initial findings were a vital part of our evidence at the All-Party Parliamentary Group (APPG) on coronavirus.
+Hundreds of people have taken our survey, and these initial findings were a vital part of our evidence at the All-Party Parliamentary Group (APPG) on coronavirus.

 This cross-party group of MPs was set up to ensure that lessons are learned from the UK’s handling of the coronavirus outbreak so that the UK’s response and preparedness may be improved in future.

 We highlighted that:

 - People with arthritis have been disproportionately affected by coronavirus in their daily lives, including their mental and physical health, employment, access to services and support, and levels of isolation.

 - People with arthritis are more likely to be considered clinically vulnerable and their needs must be prioritised in a second wave.